Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review icon-phone"> Call Map

 Animated smile with an impacted wisdom tooth before extraction

 Impacted wisdom teeth can lead to quite a few unpleasant symptoms.
-If you or your child are experiencing any of the following, it may be time for the wisdom teeth to come out:
+If you or your child is experiencing any of the following, it may be time for the wisdom teeth to come out:

 • Persistent pain toward the back of the jaw